SAJA-Knowledge@Wharton Funding Opportunity

-The Wharton Seminars for Business Journalists, now in its 49th year, offers participants an opportunity to expand their business knowledge and increase their exposure to leading experts in a stimulating environment.
-Through intensive lectures and hands-on exercises, the program, led by the Wharton School’s most prominent professors such as Jeremy Siegel, Olivia Mitchell and Brian Bushee, helps participants gain a better understanding of key business and economic issues.
-In addition, accepted journalists may request private, one-on-one meetings with faculty members of the Penn Wharton Public Policy Initiative.
+The Wharton Seminars for Business Journalists, now in its 50th year, offers participants an opportunity to expand their business knowledge and increase their exposure to leading experts in a stimulating environment.
+Through intensive lectures and hands-on exercises, the program, led by the Wharton School’s most prominent professors such as Jeremy Siegel and Olivia Mitchell, helps participants gain a better understanding of key business and economic issues.

 Who can apply?
 Any member of SAJA, AAJA, NAHJ, NAJA & NLGJA who is a reporter, editor or producer (including freelancers) currently living in the United States or Canada and working in business journalism or a field that overlaps, such as healthcare or technology.
 Applicants must be available to attend the Wharton program in its entirety.
 Individuals between two-seven years of experience as a business reporter or those new to business reporting, but with five-10 years of experience as a reporter in another field, are encouraged to apply.
 Freelancers are welcome to apply.
-See here for the application.
+Apply Here.

 Meet Our 2016 Winners!